 Frequent shutdown and restart of compressors consume more energy than keeping it running.

-An inverter AC, instead of the compressor getting shut down, optimizes the speed of the compressor motor so that it draws less power.
-So a compressor in an Inverter AC never shuts down but reduces the speed of the motor.
+In an inverter AC, instead of the compressor getting shut down, it optimizes the speed of the compressor motor so that it draws less power.

 - Variable speed compressor

 Non-inverter AC uses a fixed-speed motor.
 It can not adjust the speed of the motor based on the heat load.

 For example, if you set the AC temperature at 25°C, then the compressor will shut down when the temperature reaches 25°C.

 When the temperature goes above 25 degrees, the compressor will start operating again.